SALZKARTOFFEEEL/salz-keyboard-layout/README.md

 Head over to the [Releases page of this project](https://github.com/SALZKARTOFFEEEL/salz-keyboard-layout/releases).
 There you can download the latest version and find instructions on the installation process.

+You can also build the layout yourself, of course.
+See section [Building](https://github.com/SALZKARTOFFEEEL/salz-keyboard-layout#building) on how to do that.

 ## Uninstallation
 If you kept the installation files (the contents of `KBDSALZ.zip`), just launch `setup.exe` to uninstall the layout again.
 If you lost the files, redownload them.